ikwuka/bash-scripting/README.md

 Hit the ENTER key.

+### How to Compress Files Using Three Different Methods

+Let us take, for example that we want to compress a file named `CysecArise.tar`; the following commands could be used:

+gzip format: `gzip CysecArise.tar` bzip2 format: `bzip2 CysecArise.tar`
+compress format: `compress CysecArise.tar`

 ### How to Uncompress Files Using Three Different Methods

 Let us take, for example that we want to uncompress a file named `CysecArise.tar`; the following commands could be used: